-Caesalpinioid woodlands of southern Africa: optimising the indigenous use of pesticidal plants (Southern African Pesticidal Plants project – SAPP) (project completed 2009)
+Caesalpinioid woodlands of southern Africa: optimising the indigenous use of pesticidal plants (Southern African Pesticidal Plants project – SAPP) - COMPLETED 2009)

 Pesticidal plants have been used by African farmers for generations and are of particular importance to poor, small-scale farmers for effective, low-cost pest control on field crops, stored products and livestock.
 However, their use can have associated health risks and over-harvesting threatens the diversity of habitats, particularly Caesalpinioid woodland.
 A better scientific understanding of how these plants work and where they grow optimises their sustainable use in Southern Africa.